sverweij/dependency-cruiser/utl/README.md

-The [schema](schema) folder contains the sources for both json schemas.
-They're split up for ease of maintenance.
-To generate the schemas after updating any of the stuff in there
+The [schema](schema) folder contains the sources for both json schemas ([configuration](../src/schemas/configuration.schema.json) and [cruise-result](../src/schemas/cruise-result.schema.json) .
+They're split up for ease of maintenance).

-run:
+To generate the schemas from their sources run:

 ```sh
 node utl/generate-schemas.utl.js